nhuallpa/aws-certificate-developer/README.md

 - Use cases:  content managegment, web serving, data sharing, wordpress
 - Uses NFSv1.1 protocol
 - Uses security group to control access to EFS
-- Compatible with Linux based AMI
+- _Compatible with Linux based AMI_
 - Encryption at rest using KMS
 - POSIX file system that has a standard file API
-- File system scale automatically, pay per use, no capacity planning.
+- File system scale automatically, _pay per use_, no capacity planning.

 ### EFS Performance & Storage Classess
 - EFS Scale